Gervonte/gervonte/README.md

 *who also happened to be great at computer science.*

 That idea resonates with me.
 My work sits at the intersection of engineering, creativity, and clarity.
-The same mindset shaping both Ignition Labs and Don’t Believe The Hype Records.
+The same mindset shaping both Ignition Labs and DBTH Records.

 ## 🛠️ Tech Stack